 '''

 query = MyTableRecord.objects.filter(

 first_name='John', last_name='Doe')

 record = next(iter(query))

 Delete this record

 record.delete()

 '''

 Caching records

-Pyrtable does not provide any caching mechanism by default.
-In other words, iterating over a query will always send requests to the server to fetch fresh data.
+By default, Pyrtable does not use any caching mechanism.
+In other words, any query operation will hit the Airtable server to fetch fresh data.
+In the example below the server will be queried twice: